Backpacking South Africa alone is a thought that never crossed my mind.

 Where to Stay in Cape Town

-Once in Cape Town is the only backpackers I have stayed at in the city.
-Located on Kloof street, it is right in the epicentre of Cape Town's nightlife.
+Once in Cape Town is one of the best backpackers in the city.
+Located on Kloof street, it is right in the epicentre of Cape Town’s nightlife.
 The Backpackers boasts a bar and a DJ with numerous day trip and nightlife ideas posted on notice board every day.

 After backpacking South Africa for a month, it made me realise how big this place is and how much more I still have to see.
 I hope you found this itinerary helpful and use either use some or all of it to create your own amazing backpacking experience in South Africa!

 If you’re looking to add more items to your backpacking route, check out my Ultimate South African Bucket List.
 Not sure what to pack in your backpack?
 Here’s a South Africa packing list that will have you prepared for all kinds of adventures!

 Is backpacking South Africa on your bucket list?
 Do you have any tips for exploring the Rainbow Nation?
 Sound off in the comments below!

 Psst…Want more South Africa travel inspiration?
 Check out my other posts below: